cassaundra/col/README.md

 - If any operation cannot be performed, the value zero is used.
 	- Dividing by zero results in zero being pushed to the local stack.
 	- Attempting to pop a value from an empty stack (whether it be local, remote, or user input) results in zero being pushed to the local stack.
+- The defined remote stack of a column persists between executions.

 ### Instructions